libsidplayfp/VICE-testprogs/SID/wf12nsr/readme.txt

 This is another test program with reference data from my real c64.
 The test is an extension of the noise writeback tests which does take sometime to complete.
-The screen changes colour for each waeform.
+The screen changes colour for each wafeform.
 The program provides results for waveform 8,9,10,11,12,13,14,and 15 each with 2 rows of data.
 Text in green matches reference data.
 Text in red highlights mismatch.
 Green border all data matches.
 Red border indicates an error was detected.
 Hold space bar down to see